 Specific course information is available at Writtle University College - Undergraduate Courses

 - Further Education

 Writtle offers a variety of courses in vocational subjects, which are more closely related to work and careers.
 This is often referred to as Further Education.
 As an international student you may study any of our further education courses provided they are at level NQF 3 or above.
-This is to comply with tier 4 student immigration law set by the UK Borders Agency.
+This is to comply with Student Visa student immigration law set by the UK Borders Agency.

 As well as being valuable qualifications in their own right, Further Education courses at Writtle University College can be an entry qualification for a university degree.
 Writtle's Further Education qualifications are important progression routes into Foundation and Honours degrees offered at the College and awarded by the University of Essex.

 The practical content of the Advanced National Certificate is substantial, with a great deal of 'hands-on' teaching.
 These are 1 year courses.

 BTEC National Award/Certificate/Diploma/Extended Diploma

 These qualifications focus on a vocational area or occupation and are designed to provide students with the theoretical and technical skills required to work in a particular industry.
 These are for 1, 2 or 3 years.

 Specific course information is available at Writtle University College - Further Education Courses